jingwei87/cdstore/README.md

 ## Configurations

-After installing the necessary libraries, following the instructions to config CDStore server and client.
+After installing the necessary libraries, following the instructions to configure CDStore server and client.

 ### Server

 CDStore requires at least 4 servers for reliability.
-Thus, you need to configure at least 4 servers and `make` them, respectively.
+You need to configure and `make` them, respectively.
 In a successfully configured server, it has a directory `server/meta/` which stores the deduplication index, file recipes and share containers.

 After a successful `make`, you will get the server program `SERVER`.
-Then, start it by the following command, where `[port]` is the port that CDStore server serves in.
+You can start it by the following command, where `[port]` is the port that CDStore server serves in.

 ```
 $ ./SERVER [port]